top of page

 Kinetics

-This section was taught by A/Prof Duncan McGillivray.
+This section was taught by Prof Duncan McGillivray.
 This section was very mathematically based and considered quite hard due to the mathematical integration with calculating half lives, and other enzyme kinetics.
 This section in the course guide was slightly different (compared to Block 1 and 2) in that it had a lot of text and required a lot of conceptual understanding.
 Tips to doing well in this section was doing many past papers and practicing the calculations and memorising (and understanding!) key definitions of terms mentioned during lectures.
 Topics in this lecture series varied from focusing on reaction rates, factors affecting it, to more mathematically heavy concepts such as rate law, half life, activation energy, and rate mechanisms.

 Functional Groups - Part I